We're eight kilometres into a 290-kilometre canoe trip in northern Saskatchewan and I'm already wondering…

 Quetico Provincial Park is a massive wilderness park in Northwestern Ontario, located a few hour’s drive west of Thunder Bay.
 The park is immediately adjacent to the Boundary Waters Canoe Area Wilderness in Minnesota.
 With thousands of lakes, rivers, centuries old portages, waterfalls and campsites you could literally spend a lifetime exploring Quetico Provincial Park.

 John and I had a week set aside to paddle in Quetico Provincial Park.
 In consultation with Shane from Canoe Canada Outfitters in Atikokan we came up with a paddling route that started and ended at Beaverhouse Lake.
 It could easily be lengthened or shortened – depending on wind and weather.
 Here’s what you need to know to plan a canoe trip in Quetico.

-Day One in Quetico Provincial Park: Beaverhouse Lake access point to a campsite on the south shore of Quetico Lake
+Day 1 in Quetico Provincial Park: Beaverhouse Lake access point to a campsite on the south shore of Quetico Lake

 Distance and portages: Approximately 12 kms with two portages – a 1,030 m portage from the parking lot and an easy 200 m portage to get into Quetico Lake.